prashantsail/serve/.circleci/README.md

 This is easier for maintenance and reduces chances of error in config.yml

 ## images
-Pytorch serve uses customized docker image for its CircleCI build.
+TorchServe uses customized docker image for its CircleCI build.
 We have published the docker image on docker hub for code build
 * prashantsail/pytorch-serve-build